• Skip to primary navigation

 The importance of mealtimes in a family really began to 'hit home' for me after reading Sally Clackson's book The Lifegiving Home.
 It is an excellent read that I recommend to anyone who is seeking to bring more healing into their everyday homes.

-Spend mealtimes with your family at a dinner table, it will make a world a difference in cutter back the clutter of life as you focus on the eternal souls that God has place before you.
+Spend mealtimes with your family at a dinner table, it will make a world of difference in cutting back the clutter of life as you focus on the eternal souls that God has placed before you.

 #3 Spend Time in the Word